LamaKhaledd/Web/README.md

 <strong>3.
 Knowledge Sharing:</strong> Library of guides and tutorials from experienced gardeners and organizations.<br>
 <strong>4.
 Material Exchange:</strong> Platform for sharing resources such as tools, seeds, compost, and surplus produce.<br>
 <strong>5.
 Volunteer Coordination:</strong> Organizes volunteers for garden maintenance, events, and workshops.<br>
 <strong>6.
-Local Partnership Integration:</strong> Connects with local nurseries, farms, and organizations to promote their products and events.<br>
+Local Partnership Integration:</strong> Connects with local nurseries, farms, and organizations to promote their products and events.<br> <br>
 ▶️ For more details on <strong>Additional features</strong> visit the <a href="https://github.com/Mohammad-Aker/GreenThumb/wiki">Wiki</a> section.
  <br>
  <br>